juhoinkinen/Annif-wiki/Backend:-STWFSA.md

 simple_english_plural_rules| Can detect simple English plural forms of labels.
 Disabled by default.

 If your vocabulary has a hierarchical structure you can use the parameters `sub_thesaurus_type_uri`, `thesaurus_relation_type_uri` and `thesaurus_relation_is_specialisation`.
-This will help the algorithm detect structure in the vocabulary where it performs better than in others.
+This will help the algorithm detect structure in the vocabulary that it can exploit.

 ## Usage